wireleap/client/README.md

 ### wireleap tun

-To forward all traffic on a system (both TCP and UDP) through the `wireleap` connection broker, it is possible to use `wireleap tun`.
+To forward all traffic on a system (both TCP and UDP) through the `wireleap` connection broker, it is possible to use `wireleap tun` (currently Linux and macOS only).

 The `wireleap tun` subcommand will use the bundled `wireleap_tun` binary (unpacked on `wireleap init`) to set up a [tun